 Teams are generally comprised of four players.
 Teams may compete with fewer players but will be at a disadvantage.

-Team doubles is played with two sets of teammates, one ODD pair, one EVEN pair.
-The ODD set will tee off on every odd-numbered hole, while the EVEN set tees off on every even-numbered holes.
+Team rounds are played with two sets of teammates, one ODD pair, one EVEN pair.
+The ODD set will tee off on every odd-numbered hole, while the EVEN set tees off on every even-numbered hole.
 After the tee shots, the team chooses which of the two lies to play.
 From there, the set that did not tee throws their two shots.
 Again, the whole team decides which lie to play from and the set that teed off would throw.
 That alternating process continues until the hole is complete.
-On the next hole, the corresponding set of teammates according to the hole number, ODD or EVEN, would tee off no matter which set putted out on the previous hole.
-This format allows for each player to tee off the same amount of times and for teams to play as whole.
+On the next hole, the corresponding set of teammates according to the hole number, ODD or EVEN, would tee off no matter which set putt out on the previous hole.
+This format allows for each player to tee off the same amount of times and for teams to play as a whole.
 Each hole has two teams playing together as an eight-some.

-All singles rounds will count toward the team score in First Flight and the National Championship Flight.
-The team’s singles round scores from each player will be averaged and will count toward the team score.
+All singles rounds will count toward the team score for all mixed team divisions.
+The team’s singles round score is the averaged score from each player.
+Each player’s score will be averaged and that average will count toward the team score.

-For the Women’s Championship, the lowest 2 singles scores per round, per school, count toward the cumulative team score.
+For the Women’s Championship, the sum of the 2 singles scores counts toward the cumulative team score.
 Each hole should have no more than two teammates competing to prevent conflicts when making rules calls.

 All players participating on a team for the Regional Qualifiers and the National Championship must be listed on the team roster.

 All players competing in the National Championship must be current PDGA members in good standing.
 Players who are not current members must login to their accounts and purchase a membership prior to being rostered.
 Non-members who do not register by the post-season competition dates will be ineligible to play until they have the appropriate membership.